 Are Clinical Trials Right for You?

+Taking part can benefit you and other people.
 "It's very empowering for women, to help future generations of breast cancer patients," says Rita Nanda, MD, of the University of Chicago.
 "It's something that they can feel really good about."

 Access to Cutting-Edge Treatments